SpazTBC/Discord-Backup-Bot/README.md

+# Installation:
+If you have python you will utilize this:

+pip install -r requirements.txt

+if you have python3 you will utilize this:

+pip3 install -r requirements.txt

 # Functionalities:

 Create Channels: You can use the !create_channels command followed by the number of channels you want to create.
 It will generate multiple text and voice channels with random names.